JoKleiner/Philosopher/README.md

 # Philosophers (Philo) – 42 Project
-About:<br />
+**About:**<br />
-This project is a simulation of the Dining Philosophers Problem using threads in C. The goal is to manage multiple philosophers who eat, sleep, and think without creating deadlocks or race conditions.
+This project simulates the Dining Philosophers Problem using threads in C.<br />
+Philosophers sit around a table.
+Each needs two forks to eat.
+They take forks, eat, sleep, then think, and repeat.
+The challenge is to make sure they don’t all try to use the same forks at once (race conditions) or get stuck waiting forever (deadlocks).

+We use threads and mutexes to manage this safely.
 <br/><br/>

 **Compile:**